-The German Architecture Museum (Deutsches Architekturmuseum) (DAM) is situated on the Museumsufer, Frankfurt, Germany.
-The museum is housed in an 18th-century structure; the interior of the building was redesigned in 1984 by Oswald Mathias Unger as a collection of “elemental Platonic buildings within elemental Platonic buildings.”
+The German Architecture Museum (or Deutsches Architekturmuseum, frequently shortened to DAM) is located in the Museumsufer, Frankfurt, Germany.
+The museum is housed in an 18th Century structure.
+The interior of the building was redesigned in 1984 by Oswald Mathias Unger as a collection of “elemental Platonic buildings within elemental Platonic buildings.”

-The museum features a permanent exhibition called “From Ancient Huts to Skyscrapers.”
+The museum features a permanent exhibition; “From Ancient Huts to Skyscrapers.”
 This exhibition showcases the architectural development history in Germany.
 The German Architecture Museum holds numerous symposia, lectures and conferences, and temporary exhibitions yearly.

 There are about 180,000 architectural drawings and 600 models and works by contemporary and modern classics like Frank O. Gehry, Erich Mendelsohn, Archigram, and Mies van der Rohe.
-The museum also has a reference library filled with about 25,000 books as well as magazines.
+The museum also has a reference library with about 25,000 books and magazines.

 The permanent exhibition in the Deutsches Architekturmuseum has the most impressive collection of architectural panoramic models.
 The 24 large-scale models in the German Architecture Museum remarkably showcase how the environment has evolved and been affected by humans.

-This permanent exhibition is a stunning ‘journey through time’ that starts from Stone Age architecture – with a roof created from branches and leaves (the oldest man-made shelter that has been verified)- to modern-day 21st-century feats of architectural design.
+This permanent exhibition is a stunning ‘journey through time’ that starts from Stone Age architecture.
+It started with a roof created from branches and leaves (the oldest man-made shelter that has been verified).
+Today, you can marvel at the 21st Century feats of architectural design.